AdobeDocs/commerce-frontend-core/src/pages/guide/css/debug.md

 grunt less | Compiles CSS files using the symlinks published in the `pub/static/frontend/` directory.
 Use `grunt less:<theme>` to use the symlinks published for a specific theme. grunt watch | Tracks the changes in the source files, recompiles `.css` files, and reloads the page in the browser.

-## Tracking changes using Grunt
+## Track changes using Grunt

 The following shows which Grunt tasks to use for debugging:

 -  After you switch the compilation mode from client-side to server-side, run the `exec` command.
 -  After you customize the content of any `.less` file, except the root source files, run the `less` task and reload the page.
--  After you [customize the root source files or move the files included to the root files](../css/preprocess.md#when-you-need-to-clean-static-view-files), run the `exec` command and reload the page.
+-  After you [customize the root source files or move the files included to the root files](../css/preprocess.md#clean-static-view-files), run the `exec` command and reload the page.
 -  After you run `php bin/magento setup:upgrade`, run `exec` command.
 -  After you run the `exec` command, run the `clear` command to `clear` the cache, then run the `watch` command.
 Running the commands in this order will ensure that any custom jQuery attributes like product sliders, banners, etc are loaded correctly.

 If you have LiveReload installed, run the `grunt watch` command, and the flow is even simpler:

 -  After you customize the content of any `.less` file, changes are applied and the page reloads automatically.
 No additional changes
--  After you [customize the root source files or move the files included to the root files](../css/preprocess.md#when-you-need-to-clean-static-view-files), run the `clean` and `exec` commands, which reloads the page in the browser.
+-  After you [customize the root source files or move the files included to the root files](../css/preprocess.md#clean-static-view-files), run the `clean` and `exec` commands, which reloads the page in the browser.

 ## CSS source maps